Ticino: Government

 The current Constitution of the Republic and Canton of Ticino, originating from a draft approved on 18 August 1801 during the Helvetic Republic, was approved on 14 December 1997.
 In its preamble, it states that it was created by the Ticinese people (popolo) "in order to guaranty peaceful life together with respect for the dignity of man, fundamental liberties and social justice (...) faithful to its historic task to interpret Italian culture within the Helvetic Confederation".

 The Grand Council (Gran Consiglio) is the legislative authority of the canton, exercising sovereignty over any matter not explicitly delegated by the constitution to another authority.
 The Gran Consiglio has 90 members called deputati (deputies), elected in a single constituency using the proportional representation system.
 Deputies serve four-year terms, and annually nominate a President and two vice-presidents.

 The five-member Council of State (Consiglio di Stato), not to be confused with the federal Council of States, is the executive authority of the canton, and it directs cantonal affairs according to law and the constitution.
 It is elected in a single constituency using the proportional representation system.
-Currently, the five members of the Government are Claudio Zali, Raffaele De Rosa, Manuele Bertoli, Norman Gobbi and Christian Vitta.
+Currently, the five members of the Government are Piero Marchesi, Raffaele De Rosa, Marina Carobbio Guscetti, Norman Gobbi and Christian Vitta.

 Each year, the Council of State nominates its president.
-The current president of the Council of State is Norman Gobbi.
+The current president of the Council of State is Marina Carobbio Guscetti.

-The most recent elections were held in April 2019; the next elections will be on 2 April 2023.
+The most recent elections were held in April 2023; the next elections will be on 11 April 2027.

 The cantonal capital is Bellinzona.
 The Palazzo delle Orsoline on Piazza Governo is the meeting place for both the Grand Council and the Council of State.
 Nearby Piazza Governo is Piazza Indipendenza, which commemorates the independence of the canton.